Best Practices for Accessing Campus Network at Student Hostels

 Use SSID=CUHK1x if your device can detect the signal

 By connecting to the CUHK1x wifi network, you can enjoy Internet access anywhere on campus.
 Set up is straightforward and only need to be done once.

 Do not install your wifi access point (AP)

 This will cause interference to the University central wifi service and bring disturbance to other users.
 With more users install their APs, it is more difficult to enjoy smooth service from the University wifi service.

 This practice is also against ITSC use policy that setting up routing or other special network functions in hostel network is prohibited.

-If you have detected other unknown SSIDs, please report it to ITSC by specifying your hostel, room number and capturing a screen with detected signals like below:
+If you have detected other unknown SSIDs, please report it to ITSC by specifying your hostel, room number and capturing a screen with detected signals.

 Scan your PC with anti-virus software regularly

 When a PC is infected or hacked, it may generate unstable and huge network traffic.
 Since the network equipment has to handle the traffic, they would become slow to handle the normal traffic.
 Therefore, in order to protect other users of the campus network, once ITSC detected unstable or huge network traffic from a port, it will be disabled without any notification.